Why do I need an air purifier?

 If you are buying a HEPA air purifier, don't forget to check and see how much replacement filters will cost.
 If your unit includes both a HEPA filter and a carbon filter, or other

 combinations of filtration media, they will probably need to be replaced separately, and they may last for different periods of time.
+Typically, HEPA filters can last anywhere from six months to five years.
+These times will

 Should I run my air purifier all the time?

 We recommend that you run your air purifier continuously for optimum operation.
+If noise is a consideration, we generally recommend running it at higher speeds while away for work or school then turning

 Will the air purifier clean the air for my whole house?

-entire house.
-You should examine your homes indoor air quality on a room-by-room basis.
+It is often best to examine your homes indoor air quality on a room-by-room basis.
 The bedroom is the most important room in terms of

 air quality, since you spend about a third of your life there.
 If you spend a great deal of time watching TV, you may need an air purifier